By Lorraine SantaLucia

 “I felt so encouraged by the center when I was recommended to pursue the certification.
 After passing my exam I donated the books I used to study back to BRC.
 It’s my hope that future RN’s here will pursue the certification as well,” he added.

 Colleen Spitler RN-BC is a nurse manager in BRC’s adolescent girls’ dorm.
 “Not many institutions will encourage the professional growth of their staff like BRC.
 It was a big motivator for me to pursue further credentialing that my supervisors recommended,” she said.

 “I think this certification attests to my credibility when I’m working with parents, therapists and doctors.
 This helps me with admissions assessments, and with daily interactions with the youth,” she explained.
 “That initial interaction with our families is so important, and this certification has helped me to provide higher quality care.”

-BRC’s focus on staff growth stems from its commitment to provide quality care through residential programs, intensive outpatient substance use programs, and foster care.
+BRC’s focus on staff growth stems from its commitment to provide quality care through residential programs, foster care and outpatient services.